New & Noteworthy

 -

-New: DeMuth Visible Milk Bottle, ca. 1940s
+In The Shop: DeMuth Visible Milk Bottle, ca. 1940s

 Heavy clear embossed glass quart bottle, prepared for the classic visible vanish of milk.
 Retains original red neck band (worn, with loss).
 Interior residue and light clouding from age and use.
 Expected handling wear.
 A solid mid-century utility example.